pypa/pip/docs/html/ux-research-design/research-results/users-and-security.md

 > "Well, I don't have the background to do a code audit of something like Numerical Python.
 Most packages I use are huge.
 Most people aren't doing code of those packages, except the maintainer.
 I am relying on whatever is built into pip to do package security.
 I also assume if there is an exploit someone will find it and let the world now.
 I'm really lazy." **- Participant 240312164 (Nuclear physicist)**

-> "I would like some security advisor, [like in npm](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities) - it works very well, when you install a package "there are security vulns. with this package - 1 low, 5 medium, 8 high.
+> "I would like some security advisor, [like in npm](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities) - it works very well, when you install a package there are security vulns. with this package - 1 low, 5 medium, 8 high.
 I haven't come across security issues with Python packages." **- CZI convening research participant**

 ## Recommendations